 Another set of virtual cameras provide the ability to receive image data over the ethernet port.
 In this case, a computer transmits a set of image pairs to the SP1 and then receives the processing results over the same network.
-Please note that the SP1 has not been designed to handle high throughput bidirectional network traffic.
-Network image transfer is thus only provided for testing purposes.
-The bi-directional traffic flow can cause dropped packets, which leads to dropped frames for UDP connections, or low transfer speeds for TCP connections.
-This problem can be mitigated when transferring image data at a lower frame rate.
-It is recommended to always use TCP as underlying network protocol when performing network image transfer.
+Please note that this significantly increases the required network bandwidth.
+The bandwidth usage can be reduced by transferring image data at a lower frame rate.
+It is recommended to always use TCP as underlying network protocol when performing network image transfer, in order to avoid dropped frames.